Woman carrying cardboard boxes in front of an open door to a house.

 4. For secured cards, you must put down a security deposit.

-If you’re a first-time credit card applicant, you’ll want to learn more about concepts like APR and reward points to find a card that aligns with your lifestyle and budget.
-And if you’re interested in a secured credit card to build credit history, you’ll have to put down a security deposit.
+If you’re a first-time credit card applicant, you’ll want to learn more about concepts like APR (annual percentage rate) and reward points to find a card that aligns with your lifestyle and budget.
+And if you want a secured credit card to build credit history, you’ll have to put down a security deposit.

 Choosing the best first credit card for beginners

-When choosing your first credit card, consider your chances of getting approved, what rewards you could earn, and if you need a credit history.
-These are important steps to find the right card for you.
-This is especially true if you're just starting out, with little or no credit history and perhaps a lower income.
-Our guide is here to help you look at your options and pick a card that fits your financial needs.
+When you research your first credit card, consider your chances of getting approved, what rewards you could earn, and if you need a credit history.
+These are important steps to find the right starter credit card for you.
+This is especially true if you have little or no credit history or a lower income.

 1. Consider applying for a secured credit card or a student credit card

 If you lack a lengthy credit history, a secured credit card or a student credit card might be a good first credit card option.
-If you have little to no credit history, a secured credit card can be a great choice for a first credit card.
 These cards offer low interest rates and can help you build credit until you’re ready to transition to a different type of card.

 With secured credit cards, your credit line will equal the amount of the required cash deposit after you're approved.
-The difference between a secured card and many debit cards is that your on-time credit card payments may help build your credit history with responsible use.1
+The difference between secured credit cards and many debit cards is that on-time credit card payments may help build your credit history with responsible use.

-If you’re a student, you may consider a student credit card with a low annual percentage rate (APR) and a rewards program that lets you earn cash back on purchases, so you can earn rewards on necessities and all your everyday purchases.
+If you’re a student, explore the benefits of student credit cards.
+With a low annual percentage rate (APR) and a rewards program that lets you earn cash back on purchases, you can earn rewards on necessities and all your everyday purchases.

 2. Learn about credit card rewards